Thelma Raye: Ronald Colman

 Thelma Raye met Ronald Colman during the production of The Live Wire in the autumn of 1918.
 They both played the lead roles when it toured the provinces.
 They formed the habit of having supper together after each show, and when the tour ended, they moved together in Victoria Street, London.
 Dawson got wind of his wife's infidelity and petitioned for divorce in December 1919, citing Colman as co-respondent.
 The divorce came through in the following June, and Colman and Raye married on 18 September 1920 at the Registry Office in Hanover Square, London.
 Again, Raye was left alone soon after the wedding.
-Colman, who had been saving every penny to go to America, went to New York five days later, and in February 1921 Thelma followed him.
+Colman, who had been saving every penny to go to America, went to New York five days later, and in February 1921 Raye followed him.